Meena-0726/AI-for-Crime-Prediction-in-Dublin-/README.md

- # AI for Crime Prediction in Dublin
+# 🔍 AI for Crime Prediction in Dublin

 Forecasting crime trends using AI models (LSTM, ARIMA, Random Forest) to support data-driven policing in Dublin.

-# 🔍 AI for Crime Prediction in Dublin
 This project uses Artificial Intelligence and Machine Learning techniques to predict future crime trends in Dublin, Ireland.
 It leverages historical crime data, performs comprehensive time-series and classification modeling, and compares the performance of ARIMA, LSTM, and Random Forest algorithms.
 The goal is to build a robust and scalable crime forecasting model that can assist law enforcement and policymakers in making data-driven decisions to enhance urban safety.

 ## 📌 Business Requirement
 To enhance public safety and optimize police resource allocation by predicting crime trends using historical data in Dublin, Ireland.